 This post is in partnership with Health Ambition.

 In June of 2017 I wrote a post: Simple Things You Can Incorporate Into Your Daily Routine to Become a Better Person.
 It was a very simple post where I shared a few tips and tricks to promote self health and love.
-Since created the post has gotten over 70 shares and 300+ views. – Pretty good for a small blog.

 This year I’ve partnered with Health Ambition to bring that post back to life!
 Part two: